Milford Sound vs Doubtful Sound: Which to Choose?

 Doubtful Sound

-In fact, the Maori name for Doubtful Sound is ‘Patea’, which literally means ‘the place of silence’.
+The Maori name for Doubtful Sound is ‘Patea’, which literally means ‘the place of silence’.
+This should give an idea as to how peaceful the fiord is.

 Doubtful Sound is a much more peaceful and a quieter experience than Milford Sound.
 If you want to get away from the crowds and still see Fiordland’s beauty, then a trip to Doubtful Sound is a must.